-If hypopituitarism is caused by a tumor, you may need surgery to remove the tumor, with or without radiation therapy.
+If hypopituitarism is caused by a tumor, you may need surgery to remove the tumor.
+Radiation therapy may also be needed.

-You will need lifelong hormone therapy to replace hormones that are no longer made by organs under the control of the pituitary gland.
+You will need lifelong hormone medicines to replace hormones that are no longer made by organs under the control of the pituitary gland.
 These may include: